zsparal/api-documentation/source/reference/v1/settlements-api/list-settlement-payments.rst

 ----------
 Replace ``settlementId`` in the endpoint URL by the settlement's ID, for example ``stl_jDk30akdN``.

-This endpoint is an alias of the :ref:`List payments <v1/payments-list>` endpoint.
+This endpoint is an alias of the :doc:`List payments </reference/v1/payments-api/list-payments>` endpoint.
 All parameters for that endpoint can be used here as well.

 Response
 --------
 ``200`` ``application/json; charset=utf-8``

-This endpoint is an alias of the :ref:`List payments <v1/payments-list>` endpoint.
+This endpoint is an alias of the :doc:`List payments </reference/v1/payments-api/list-payments>` endpoint.
 The response is therefore the exact same.

 Example
 -------